holzbock/dfbf/README.md

 ## Requirements

 We added the [Dockerfile](./Dockerfile) for an easy execution of our code.
-To run the docker do the following steps:
+To run the docker, do the following steps:
-- To build the docker container, navigate to the directory and exectue: `docker build -t pruning:latest .`
+- To build the docker container, navigate to the directory and execute: `docker build -t pruning:latest .`
 - You can run the container by executing: `run_docker.sh`
-- In the container navigate to `/workspace/` to run a script.
+- In the container, navigate to `/workspace/` to run a script.

 ## Directory Structure